-The Programs to Increase Diversity in Health-Related Research (PRIDE) is an all-expense-paid research career advancement opportunity sponsored by the National Heart, Lung, and Blood Institute (NHLBI) through a variety of Summer Institutes.
-These mentored Summer Institute research education programs address the difficulties experienced by junior investigators and postdoctoral scientists in establishing independent academic research programs and negotiating through the academic ranks.
-The primary outcome of this program is to increase the number of scientists and research-oriented faculty who are from ethnic groups currently under-represented in biomedical science and those with disabilities, to successfully compete for external funding for scientific research in the biomedical and behavioral sciences in heart, lung, blood, and sleep (HLBS) disorders.
+The Programs to Increase Diversity among Individuals Engaged in Health-Related Research (PRIDE) is an all-expense-paid Summer Institute, research education and mentoring initiative sponsored by the National Heart, Lung, and Blood Institute (NHLBI).
+This Summer Institute initiative addresses the difficulties experienced by junior investigators and transitioning postdoctoral scientists in establishing independent academic research careers and negotiating through the academic ranks.
+The primary outcome of this program is to increase the number of scientists and research-oriented faculty who are from backgrounds currently under-represented in the biomedical sciences and those with disabilities, by preparing them to successfully compete for external funding for scientific research in heart, lung, blood, and sleep (HLBS) disorders.

 WHO?
-Junior faculty and postdoctoral scientists who are: (i) from under-represented ethnic groups and/or (ii) with disabilities, are generally eligible.
-Postdoctoral scientists in training status at the time of matriculation are not eligible.
-Postdoctoral scientists may participate in the program only if they have a faculty appointment at the time of matriculating into the program.
+Junior faculty and transitioning postdoctoral biomedical scientists who are from: (i) groups under-represented in the biomedical sciences and/or (ii) have disabilities, are generally eligible.
+Postdoctoral scientists in training at the time of matriculation are not eligible.
+Postdoctoral scientists may participate in the program only if they have a faculty appointment at the time of matriculation.

 WHY?
-Broaden the demographic profile of medical research by training junior scientists and transitioning postdoctoral scientists from under-represented ethnic backgrounds and/or with disabilities to advance their scientific careers and be more competitive with their peers for external research funding.
+Broaden the demographic profile of biomedical research by training junior scientists and transitioning postdoctoral scientists from under-represented backgrounds and/or with disabilities to advance their scientific careers and be more competitive for external research funding.

 HOW?
-The all-expense-paid program brings participants to the Summer Institute for 1- to 3-week sessions during two consecutive summers, with a short mid-year visit.
+The all-expense-paid program brings participants to one of seven summer institutes for 1 to 3-week sessions each, over two consecutive summers, with a short mid-year visit.

-PRIDE provides mentor-mentee partnerships with matching based on common research interests.
-The mentors are experienced in research and grant writing and offer long-term collaborations.
-The didactic curricula involve faculty and mentors from multiple disciplines with various levels of hands-on training.
+PRIDE summer institutes also provide mentor-mentee partnerships with matching based on common research interests.
+Mentors are experienced scientists, from multiple disciplines, with strong expertise in grant writing and are able to offer long-term collaborations with mentees.
 Special emphasis is placed on developing grantsmanship skills, with mentors assisting mentees one-on-one to develop specific research projects and improve long-term fundability.
-NHLBI scientific program staff also provide a half-day grants-focused technical assistance workshop and periodic, one-on-one consults to mentees to assist in project focus and identifying appropriate funding pathways to promote a sustainable independent research programs.
+NHLBI scientific program staff also provide a half-day grants-focused technical assistance workshop and periodic, one-on-one consults to mentees to assist in project focus and identifying appropriate funding pathways to promote sustainable independent research programs.
 Mentees, program mentors, principal investigators and NHBLI staff also gather once a year at the PRIDE Annual Meeting to network and engage in hands-on, research skill building activities and to review mentees progress.